Brodt lifts US women past Canada in 4 Nations

 SASKATOON, Saskatchewan (AP) — Sydney Brodt scored with 1:38 left to give the United States a 2-1 victory over Canada on Wednesday night in the Four Nations Cup, the first meeting between the women’s hockey powers since the Americans’ shootout victory in February in the Olympic final.

-Brodt beat goalie Shannon Szabados when a rebound bounced off the American and into the net.
+Brodt beat goalie Shannon Szabados when a rebound deflected off the American’s midsection.

 Both teams were coming off opening blowout victories Tuesday night, the U.S. 5-1 over Finland, and Canada 6-1 over Sweden.
 The U.S. is seeking its fourth straight title in the event.